-Hire a Beijing Tour Guide While Visiting Beijing China
+Beijing Tour Guide For Hire While Traveling China

 Nearby, the Temple of Heaven is originally the place where emperors of the Ming Dynasty held the Heaven Worship Ceremony that was built back in 1420.
 This medieval complex is surrounded by an extensive park that totals to 660 acres that host not just a place of playgrounds and exercise space, but also for choral shows and ethnic dances in the morning.